 BWG Consumer Alert: October 2011

-- Never let young children go trick-or-treating without adult supervision.
+- Supervise children.
+Never let children go trick-or-treating without adult supervision.

 Click here for information on safe costumes from the Consumer Product Safety Commission.